ryanfok97/sudoku/README.md

 *  **08/01/2018:**
    *  On game start, default selected number is 1
    *  Selected number switches automatically when 9 valid positions are filled
+   *  Added popup to confirm reset or new game
+   *  Minor bug fixes that came along with changes made
 *  **07/31/2018:**
    *  Added functionality to undo/redo a reset of the board
    *  Stylistic changes to positions of game components